Eslam-shaban/bob-chatbot-egyptian-food/README.md

 ```
 Bot: How can I help you?
 You can say things like (1) New Order (2) Track Order
 User: New Order
 Bot: What would you like to have?
-You can say things like 2 pizzas, one vada pav.
+You can say things like 2 Kunafa, one basbousa.
-     Only order from this list: Vada Pav, Pav Bhaji, Mango Lassi, Pizza, Rava Dosa, Masala Dosa, Samosa
+     Only order from this list: ful wa tamia, feteer meshaltet, koshari, kofta, mahshi, kebda, basbousa, Roz bel laban, kunafa
-User: I would like to have 2 Rava Dosa and one plate of samosa
+User: I would like to have 2 Roz bel laban and one plate of koshary
-Bot: Added 2 Rava Dosa and 1 Samosa.
+Bot: Added 2 Roz bel laban and 1 koshary.
 Anything else?
-User: Oh yes, add one mango lassi, please
+User: Oh yes, add one piece of basbosa, please
 Bot: Sure.
-Now we have 2 Rava Dosa, 1 Samosa and 1 Mango Lassi.
+Now we have 2 Roz bel laban, 1 koshary and 1 basbosa.
 Anything else?
-User: Well, you know my cholesterol came high so let's remove Samosa
+User: Well, you know my cholesterol came high so let's remove basbosa
 Bot: Sure.
-Now we have 2 Rava Dosa, and 1 Mango Lassi.
+Now we have 2 Roz bel laban, and 1 koshary.
 Anything else?
 User: Nope.
 That's it
 Bot: Awesome.
 Your order is placed.
 Order id # 45.
 Your total bill is 19$ which you can pay at the time of delivery!
 ```